 The public sector has always had to bear costs that go beyond a project's base costs.
-Total project costs exceed base costs in large part due to contingencies for the project risks.
+Total project costs have generally exceeded base costs due to contingencies necessary for the project risks.

-Project risks may be defined as potential adverse events that may have a direct impact on project costs.
+Project risks are defined as potential adverse events that may have a direct impact on project costs.
 To the extent that the public sector retains these risks, they are included in the estimated project cost.

 The concept of risk transfer and mitigation is key to understanding the overall value for money assessment.
-To estimate and compare the total cost of delivering a project under the traditional delivery versus the AFP method, the risks borne by the public sector (which are called "retained risks") should be identified and accurately quantified.
+To estimate and compare the total cost of delivering a project under the traditional delivery method versus the AFP method, the risks borne by the public sector (which are called "retained risks") should be identified and accurately quantified.

-Comprehensive risk assessment not only allows for a fulsome value for money analysis, but also helps Infrastructure Ontario and the public sector sponsors ensure that the party best able to manage, mitigate and/or eliminate the project risks is allocated those risks under the project documents.
+Comprehensive risk assessment allows for a fulsome value for money analysis and helps Infrastructure Ontario and the public sector sponsors to ensure that the party best able to manage, mitigate and/or eliminate the project risks is allocated those risks under the project documents.

 Under the traditional delivery method, the risks retained by the public sector are significant.
-As making projects happen discussed on page 12, the following are examples of risks retained by the public sector under the traditional delivery method.
-Below are risks transferred to the contractor under the project agreement using the AFP model:
+As discussed on page 12, the following are examples of risks retained by the public sector under the traditional delivery method.
+Below are risks transferred to PCL Constructors Canada Inc. under the project agreement using the AFP model: